 Texas passed a law in 2007 called “Lillian’s Law” (named in the memory of Lillian Stiles, a 76-year old woman who was mauled to death by a pack of pit bulls).
 The owner of the pit bulls lived down the street from Mrs. Stiles.
 The law states that a person is guilty if they, with criminal negligence, fail to secure their dog or dogs, and the dog makes an unprovoked attack on another person at a location other than the owner’s property and the attack causes serious bodily injury or death to the other person.
 Additionally, a dog owner is guilty if he knows that the dog is a dangerous dog and the dog makes an unprovoked attack upon another person outside a secured enclosure for the dog and the attack results in serious bodily injury or death.
 Violation of Lillian’s Law is a third degree felony, unless the result is death, in which it becomes a second degree felony.

 Dog bite cases can vary greatly depending on the facts of each case.
-If you have been bitten by a dog or your child or family member has suffered an injury from a dog bite, the attorneys of Herbert & McClelland LLP can help investigate the facts of the case and help you to pursue compensation for injuries in the dog bite case.
+If you have been bitten by a dog or your child or family member has suffered an injury from a dog bite, The Law Offices of Shane McClelland can help investigate the facts of the case and help you to pursue compensation for injuries in the dog bite case.

-Herbert & McClelland LLP may be able to help you recover for your medical bills and pain and suffering associated with your dog bite.
-If you or a loved one has been bitten by a dog that caused injury, call a Houston dog bite lawyer at 713-987-7100 for a free initial consultation!
+The Law Offices of Shane McClelland may be able to help you recover for your medical bills and pain and suffering associated with your dog bite.
+If you or a loved one has been bitten by a dog that caused injury, call a Houston dog bite lawyer at 713-987-7107 for a free initial consultation!